Christoph Schweizer, Dual student Bachlor of Arts Bussiness Administration Industry

 In addition to the lectures, the DHBW regularly organises voluntary events, such as language courses or seminars on preparing tax returns.

-What makes working at Uzin Utz AG so special?
+What makes working at Uzin Utz SE so special?